thurianknight/hyp3e/README.md

 The Hyperborea 3rd Edition Content Compendium is a Foundry VTT premium module separate from the system.
 Find it within Foundry VTT's _module_ browser with the search term `hyperborea`.

 -->

+## System Variables in Formulas and Macros
+The file [VARIABLES.md](/VARIABLES.md) has a list of the most commonly-used variables.
+Consult this when creating any kind of attack/damage, spell rolls, and other macros.
+For a more exhaustive list (though undocumented), check the Combat Tracker Settings and read the Tracked Resources drop-down list.

 ## Troubleshooting and Requesting User Support